JOBKEEPER PAYMENT – WHAT DOES IT ALL MEAN?

 - Estimate the downturn in the turnover of your business by comparing your forecast income over the next few months with the same period last year.
-If you expect it will be down by at least 30%, you will be an eligible employer.
-If you need help with this, contact your client manager at Stanley & Williamson and we’ll be happy to assist;
+You will be an eligible employer if you expect it to be down by at least 30%.
+If you need help with this, contact your client manager at Stanley & Williamson, and we’ll be happy to assist;

 - If you think you are eligible, you should register your interest in the JobKeeper Payment here;

 - If you’ve stood down or retrenched staff since 1 March, and you’d like to keep them on your books for when business resumes, contact them to offer to re-hire them under the JobKeeper Payment system.
-You might have already started to receive calls from these employees, and if not, they’re likely to call soon.
-You should try to be in a position to quickly advise them whether you’re eligible.
-Treasury have released some information for employees that you might wish to direct them to;
+You might have already started receiving calls from these employees; if not, they’re likely to call soon.
+You should try to be in a position to advise them whether you’re eligible quickly.
+Treasury has released some information for employees that you might wish to direct them to;

-- If you are reinstating some of your team, take care to ensure that their new arrangement complies with the relevant workplace laws, and is appropriately documented.
-In particular, even though the employee may have received a redundancy, this does not stop you being able to source this incentive for them.
-There are some issues to be considered here and a new engagement letter for their new “rehire” may be prudent.
-This may need to cover the length of the rehire as the government incentive payment only lasts 6 months so you would have to ensure that you were still in a position to be able to afford them at the end of the 6 months, before you would even consider keeping them on past that date.
+- If you are reinstating some of your team, ensure their new arrangement complies with the relevant workplace laws and is appropriately documented.
+In particular, even though the employee may have received a redundancy, this does not stop you from being able to source this incentive for them.
+There are some issues to be considered here, and a new engagement letter for their new “rehire” may be prudent.
+This may need to cover the length of the rehire as the government incentive payment only lasts 6 months, so you would have to ensure that you were still in a position to be able to afford them at the end of the 6 months before you would even consider keeping them on past that date.
 Lots of water to go under the bridge between now and then!
-We encourage you to review the information on the Fair Work website, or consult with a suitably qualified professional to clarify any HR issues or Industrial Relations issues in this regard.
+We encourage you to review the information on the Fair Work website or consult a suitably qualified professional to clarify any HR or Industrial Relations issues.
 We can refer you to one if you don’t already have one;

 - Advise eligible employees that they are receiving JobKeeper Payment.
-You should also ask them to confirm that they are not receiving a JobKeeper Payment from any other employer, and confirm that they are Australian citizens, permanent residents, or hold an eligible Special Category visa.
+You should also ask them to confirm that they are not receiving a JobKeeper Payment from any other employer and that they are Australian citizens, permanent residents, or hold an eligible Special Category visa.

 - Is the Subsidy taxable to the employer?
-We think it will be as the payments it is to cover will be tax deductable (ie normal salaries);
+We think it will be as the payments it is to cover will be tax deductible (i.e. regular salaries);

-- What happens with employees that have been paid out their full entitlement of a redundancy?
-Do they receive the payment going forward?
+- What happens with employees who have been paid out of their full redundancy entitlement?
+Do they receive the payment as we advance?
 The current information would suggest yes;

-- What is the prudent method to “rehire” the ex employees?
+- What is the prudent method to “rehire” the ex-employees?
 Do you cover with a new engagement letter?
-What happens at the end of being able to access the concession and you no longer receive the incentive to pass onto the ex employee?
+What happens at the end of being able to access the concession, and you no longer receive the incentive to pass it on to the ex-employee?
 What is the process to terminate the arrangement if you cannot afford to pay them out of your own funds after that date?
-This could be in 6 months time when the incentive ends, or before that if the business is no longer eligible for the payment as turnover has increased above the level required to be eligible.
+This could be in 6 months’ time when the incentive ends or before that if the business is no longer eligible for the payment as turnover has increased above the level required to be eligible.